- What is the Writing Center at OSU?

 See below for more information on getting the Writing Center involved in your classroom!

-All sites are open for Autumn Semester 2017 from August 28-December 8.
-Smith Lab is open until December 13. *Note that our hours and opening/closing dates change each semester
+All sites are open for Spring Semester 2018 from January 16-April 27.
+Smith Lab is open until April 27. *Note that our hours and opening/closing dates change each semester

 We recommend using the elevator on the side of Smith Lab that is directly across from the 18th Ave Library.
 Take the elevator to the 4th floor.
 When you exit the elevator, the Writing Center is immediately to your right!
 You can also refer to this handy map!